Script Editing Services

 (RE)WRITING IS PRE-WRITING

 I respect every writer’s process.
-Some people prefer writing outline and treatments before digging into writing the actual scenes.
-Others are more instinctive and need to put down at least a first draft on paper before being able to know what they have in their hands.
+Some people prefer writing outlines and treatments before digging into writing the actual scenes.
+Others are more instinctive and need to put down at least a first draft on paper before knowing what they have in their hands.
 Whenever the writer feels comfortable with it, I suggest approaching structural rewrites at the outline level: this facilitates quicker rounds of feedback and fast-tracks the project towards success, minimizing friction and creative fatigue.

 A CHAT WORTH A THOUSAND WRITTEN WORDS